 Applying for a Federal Student Loan

 Submit a Free Application for Federal Student Aid (FAFSA®) .
-Go ahead and submit this app even if you don’t think you will be approved.
-You may qualify despite your circumstances.
+Even if you don’t think you’ll be approved for financial aid, it can be worth submitting a FAFSA.
+The application is free and you may qualify despite your circumstances.

 Every year, the FAFSA form usually becomes available online as of October 1 for the next school year.
 You can easily apply online (see the link in the paragraph, above).
-Completing the FAFSA determines the combination of loans, grants, and work-study you’re eligible for.
+Completing the FAFSA determines the combination of federal loans, grants, and work-study you’re eligible for.
+Some colleges and universities also use information from the FAFSA to determine if you qualify for school-specific financial aid.

 Applying for a Private Student Loan

 If you decide to apply for a private student loan, you will more than likely have to reveal personal financial details, like your credit history (if you have one).
-It’s also likely that you may be asked to apply with a co-signer.
+Applicants with a limited credit history may have the option of applying with a co-signer.
 That’s someone who will share the responsibility with you of paying back the loan.

 In many cases, that cosigner would be a parent or an adult with whom you have a close relationship.
-Getting a cosigner may increase your chances of getting a better interest rate, which could save you thousands of dollars in the long run.
+Getting a cosigner may increase your chances of getting a better interest rate, which could help you spend less in interest over the life of the loan.
 More about this below:

 Types of Student Loan Interest Rates

-Getting a student loan with a low interest rate will be an important factor in how your future finances could be affected.
-The interest charged to you is a percentage of your unpaid loan principal—that is, the amount you borrowed.
-You pay interest to the lender in exchange for the opportunity to borrow money from them.
+The interest rate on your student loans could have a lasting impact on your future finances.
+The interest charged is a percentage of your unpaid loan principal — that is, the amount you borrowed.
+Interest is paid to the lender in exchange for the opportunity to borrow money from them.

 You can typically choose from between two types of interest rates: fixed-rate and variable rates.